David Thompson (New Hampshire settler): Background of founding the New Hampshire colony

-The colony that became the state of New Hampshire was founded on a 6,000 acre land grant given in 1622 by the Council for New England to Mr. David Thomson, gent.
-In 1629, following Thomson's death, Captain John Mason (former governor of Newfoundland) and Sir Ferdinando Gorges (who founded Maine) granted the territory to themselves.
-The colony was named "New Hampshire" by Mason after the English county of Hampshire, one of the first Saxon shires.
-Though historians have assumed that David Thomson was acting on the behest of Gorges and Mason, he acted independent of them but rather served as an agent to the Council and at times, acted as its attorney.
-Thomson's stepmother, Agnes Foulis' niece was married to Thomas Hamilton, the Secretary of State of Scotland.
-Agnes' nephew, David Foulis, Baron Ingleby, was King James' ambassador to England's Queen Elizabeth.
-Following the Queen's death in 1603, Foulis served as the cofferer to Prince Henry Stuart.
-And David's father, Magister Rev. Richard Thomson was well known to King James and worked in coordination with the monarch to reign in certain ministers that challenged the King's authority.
+The colony that became the state of New Hampshire was founded on a 6000 acre land grant given in 1622 by the Council for New England to Mr. David Thomson, gent.
 David Thompson first settled at Odiorne's Point in Rye (near Portsmouth) with a group of craftsmen and fishermen from England in 1623, just three years after the Pilgrims landed at Plymouth.
-The settlers built a fort, manor house and other buildings, some for fish processing, on Flake Hill at the mouth of the Piscataqua River, naming the settlement "Pannaway Plantation".
-In 1623 the English explorer Christopher Levett, an associate of Gorges and a member of the Council for New England, wrote of visiting Thompson at his Pannaway Plantation.
-Early historians believed the first native-born New Hampshire, John Thompson, was born there; later he was found to have been baptized at St. Andrew's Parish in Plymouth, England, in 1619.
+The settlers built a fort, manor house, and other buildings, some for fish processing, on Flake Hill at the mouth of the Piscataqua River, naming the settlement Pannaway Plantation.
+In 1623, the English explorer Christopher Levett, an associate of Gorges and a member of the Council for New England, wrote of visiting Thompson at his Pannaway Plantation.
+In the summer of 1623, Thomson provided much needed food to the Pilgrims at Plymouth, Massachusetts.

+Early historians used to believe the first native-born New Hampshirite, John Thompson, was born there; later he was found to have been baptized at St. Andrew's Parish in Plymouth, England, in 1619.

+A second son, Miles, was likely born on Thompson Island in 1627.